ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-field-is-changed-in-adjustment.md

 50: GETOBJVALUE REF:AdjustedDocument ATTRIB:@Property1
 ```

-Explanation:
+**Explanation:**

 - 10: Check if EXP:20 is true or false.
-If EXP:20 is True - the calculated attribute displays 'True', else - 'False'.
+If EXP:20 is true - the calculated attribute displays 'True', else - 'False'.
-- 20: Check if there is AdjustedDocument.
-If there is no reference to an adjusted document, then the document is not an adjustment document.
+- 20: Check if there is **AdjustedDocument**.
+If there is no such reference, then the document is not an adjustment document.
 - 30: Check if EXP:40 is true or false.
 - 40: Check if the value of the custom property 'Property1' is equal to EXP:50.
 - 50: Get the value of the 'Property1' of the adjusted document.